JSpdx/Portfolio/BulkAdd.md

    ```

-   The bulk of it was written in Javascript:
+   The bulk of it was written using vanilla Javascript and AJAX.
+Hope you enjoy spaghetti.
+I wrote this a few years ago, and it gives me allergies reading it.:
 ```javascript

 // This class represents a single calendar event.